Parent Resources

 Policy Statement Regarding Bullying

 Several Board Policies address bullying and harassment.
-It is important to read and know what each policy addresses
+It is essential to read and know what each policy addresses

 and to understand the role of the RCS employee as it relates to their responsibilities in investigating acts of bullying or harassment.
 RCS School Board policies are aligned with relevant legislation and governmental guidance.